Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 |  3 |  Average Poll Support | 46.88%  | 45.02%  | 0.28  |
 |  4 |  Average Poll Support, 2nd Quarter GDP |46.47%   | 46.68%  | 2.35  |

-The table above compares the 2016 prediction for the model I constructed (denoted as Model 1) agaisnt the out-of-sample 2016 prediciton for various linear regression models; these linear regression models are based on the variables listed for Model 2, Model 3, and Model 4.
-Total error is calculated by summing the absolute value of the differences between a model's predictions and the actual popular vote results.
+The table above compares the 2016 prediction from the model I constructed (Model 1) against the out-of-sample 2016 prediction from various linear regression models.
+These linear regression models are based on the variables listed for Model 2, Model 3, and Model 4.
+The total error is calculated by summing the absolute value of the differences between a model's predictions and the actual popular vote results.

-Given the total error values in the chart above, the model with the least error, and thus best predictive ability relative to the 2016 election, was Model 3.
-This concords with the relationship we observed earlier between the average poll support and popular vote share, and thus leads me to choose Model 3 for my 2020 election prediction.
-Such also means I will abandon last week's model (link), based solely on second-quarter GDP, as well as the model weighted for higher poll quality (Model 1).
+The model with the least error, and thus best predictive ability relative to the 2016 election, is Model 3.
+This concords with the relationship we observed earlier between average support and popular vote share and leads me to choose Model 3 for my 2020 election prediction.
+Such also means I will abandon last week's model (Model 2), based solely on second-quarter GDP, as well as the model weighted for higher poll quality (Model 1).

 **Model Prediction for 2020**